artyomovlab/dualsimplex/README.md

 functions from another stage, and a downstream stage should only use the objects generated on the previous stage as its input.

-Then, either the user or `Linseed2Solver` use the main functions from those packages to implement the whole control flow.
+Then, either the user or `DualSimplexSolver` use the main functions from those packages to implement the whole control flow.

 This rule of thumb leads to linear code logic and low code coupling,